 - Essential oil diffusion or vaporization

 - Flavoring agent for foods, chewing gum, and candy

 - Scenting agent for topical salves and ointments

 Its chemical composition ensures that the aroma inherent in eucalyptol enhances the enjoyability in oral expectorants and air fresheners.

 Eucalyptol is one of the top 20 terpenes in cannabis.
 When consumed in full-spectrum cannabis products, eucalyptol may contribute to benefits through the entourage effect; the way in which the plant compounds work synergistically to enhance the effects of the cannabinoids .

 Though the benefits of eucalyptol are many, large doses of it can be highly toxic.
 It’s important to follow dosage directions closely for any product containing eucalyptol, eucalyptus oil, or any chemical compound or essential oil containing high terpene concentrations.
-Too much eucalyptol can lead to stomach pain, nausea, muscle weakness, and dizziness .
+Too much eucalyptol may lead to stomach pain, nausea, muscle weakness, and dizziness .

 Cannabis strains high in eucalyptol